danicachang/danicachang.github.io/frontend.md

 		<div class="screenshot"><a href="http://custommade.com" target="_blank"><img src="/images/custommade.png" alt="CustomMade Homepage"></a></div>
 		<div>
 			<h1>Custommade</h1>
 			Custommade is a two-sided marketplace that helps to connect artisan craftsman with customers to create custom items, from jewelery to furniture.
-Using Backbone.js, I built intuitive interfaces for customers request custom merchendise and make payments.
+Using Backbone.js, I built intuitive interfaces for customers to request custom merchendise and make payments.
+I designed A/B tests to test the efficiency of new features.

 			<h2>Technologies</h2>
 			<ul class="technologies">